-The decision about segarating the child from his home is not one you make by yourself.
+The decision about separating the child from his home is not one you make by yourself.
 Even if the parent is willing to cooperate in the placement (or has requested it), your supervisor's approval is required.
-You and
+You and your supervisor together will carefully weigh the alternatives for the child and his family.
+If the parent has requested placement and the child has been abused, be leery about leaving him in the home.

-\Charnley, Jean, The Art of Child Placement; University of Minnesota Press, Minneapolis, Minnesota, 1961 lace the Chilld "L Decisio Looking at' la emen om '- era anta a Points
+\Charnley, Jean, The Art of Child Placement; University of Minnesota Press, Minneapolis, Minnesota, 1961 SS6-8 2 Notes